easyapi-web/easyapi-web.github.io/docs/configuration/ide-settings.md

 | **Path** | Repository directory path |
 | **Enable** | Enable or disable the repository |

+EasyApi searches these repositories for gRPC runtime JARs when the gRPC call feature is enabled.

 ## Postman

 Postman-specific settings: